Stable community power supply

-The amount of electricity being generated using solar photovoltaic (PV) panels is increasing, and this has the potential to affect the stability of a community's energy supply.
-A high density of solar panels can result in unacceptably high and fluctuating voltages, an unstable power supply, and an inability to export electricity to the grid.
-This could result in restrictions being placed on the amount of PV-based electricity connected to the grid.
+The amount of electricity being generated by grid-connected solar photovoltaic (PV) panels has the potential to exceed the capacity of the local distribution network and can affect the stability of the community’s energy supply.
+These ‘power quality’ problems include unacceptably high and fluctuating voltages, an unstable power supply, and an inability to export electricity to the grid, leading to wasted energy and revenue.
+These concerns may result in restrictions being placed on penetration levels of solar PV installations in Australia, limiting customer choice and the amount of clean energy generated.